PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-06 08:33:28
+Last updated: 2024-04-06 08:34:36
-Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar
+Random Quote: Lily: "Your job is very simple.
+At the wedding, do not sleep with anyone even remotely related to me."Barney: "Yeah.
+Lily, you know I can't promise that" - Barney Stinson